johnjs-stuff/ct_1_ai_assistant/README.md

 # Crafting Academy - Capstone project 1
 Crafting Academy Capstone project 1 - AI Assistant with a USB keyboard

 It ain't much but it is working.
-A USB keyboard is used to enter a prompt.
-The keyboard handler can only cope with lower case characters and minimal puncutation.
+A USB keyboard is used to enter some text for a prompt.
+The keyboard handler can only cope with lower case characters and minimal punctuation.
 The entered text is displayed on the small screen of the T-Display as it is typed.
-For those who make the occasional mistake, the backspace key can be used to remove the last entered character.
-At the press of the Enter/Return key, the entered text is sent to the OpenAI API, using a WiFi connection.
+For those who make the occasional typo, the backspace key can be used to remove the last entered character.
+At the press of the Enter/Return key, the entered text is sent as a prompt to the OpenAI API, using a WiFi connection.
 After OpenAI returns a response the actual message is extracted from the response and displayed on the small screen of the T-Display microcontroller in what can be described as the smallest readable font, at least for my eyesight.
 Not very useful but proof that it can be done.

 Hardware used:
 * TTGO Lilygo T-Display